 The Beatles, The Backstreet Boys, One Direction and now BTS, just to name a few, captured both the imaginations and hearts of countless girls.
 If their sheer numbers are not enough to prove their validity, then what will be enough?
 Despite their continuous presence in popular culture, teenage girls’ interests are habitually either overlooked or deemed distasteful by society.
 Over the years, this niche has grown from following boy bands and fashion to writing fanfiction and most recently, the advent of the VSCO girl.

 The VSCO girl trend has been making the rounds on social media since around late August.
 While it is difficult to trace the trend’s exact origins, there has been an ever-increasing swell of posts referencing VSCO girls.
 So, what exactly is a VSCO girl?
 In the simplest terms, she is a stereotype of the current teenage girl.
 She wears oversized T-shirts and an armful of scrunchies with a Hydro Flask water bottle and metal straw in hand — bonus points if she has a puka shell necklace, Burt’s Bees chapstick or a penny board.
 Additionally, its name comes from popular photo editing and posting app VSCO.
 VSCO is similar to Instagram, but it does not have “likes.”
-If you somehow still haven’t stumbled across this craze on social media, this compilation is a nice introduction.
+If you somehow still haven’t stumbled across this craze on social media, this video is a nice introduction.

 Between the “Sksksksk” hisses and abundance of “And I oop—” exclamations, there is a caricature of the modern teen — but a caricature that has been molded by the teenage girl herself.
 It is a joke that teens everywhere are in on, because they have all seen a real-life, authentic, in the flesh VSCO girl at some point or another.
 Again, internet culture has provided a platform for teenage girls to connect with each other like never before.
 As previously mentioned, the teen girl identity in pop culture has revolved around passion, whether it be for boy bands, fashion or whatever else.
 TikTok and Instagram have made it easier than ever to share their passions.
 Many of these TikToks feature a person dressed in a baggy T-shirt and scrunchies offering the viewer all their possessions in order to also make them a VSCO girl.
 This trend within a trend only advances this idea of interconnectedness.